trimstray/nginx-admins-handbook/README.md

 ##### SystemTap

-  > SystemTap (`stap`) is a scripting language and tool for dynamically instrumenting running production Linux kernel-based operating systems.
+  > SystemTap is a scripting language and tool for dynamically instrumenting running production Linux kernel-based operating systems.
 It's required for `openresty-systemtap-toolkit` for OpenResty.

   > It's good [all-in-one tutorial](https://gist.github.com/notsobad/b8f5ebb9b99f3a818f30) for install and configure SystemTap on CentOS 7/Ubuntu distributions.